 Blistering sunburns, even as a child, also increase the risk of developing melanoma.

-- Any pigmented spot in the nail beds
+- Pigmented spot in the nail beds.

 Melanoma.
-EBSCO DynaMed website.
+EBSCO DynaMed Plus website.
 Available at:

-Melanoma skin cancer.
+Risk factors for melanoma skin cancer.
 American Cancer Society website.
 Available at: